mika2de/mika2de.github.io/index.md

   - My masterpiece, a peristalitik pump I designed using an open source CAD programm.
 The pump is intended to replace the preasure system I develop in 2014 for my cocktail machine.
 For more details visit my old cocktailnator blog entries.
   - The mechanics for vacuum cleaner garage.
   - But most of the things I design are just for our household and most of it are so highly individualized that sharing them is not worth it.
 A nice exception, however, is the windshield mount for my Load 60.

+- Recently engraving and cutting a lot with my diode laser purchased in 2025.

 - My tiny **[youtube channel](https://www.youtube.com/@mkai2305)** showing some of the above projects.